eidng8/Space-Flight-Unity-DOTS/README.md

 scene (A & B) both have an entity with `PhysicsStep` component on them.
 When you switch from scene A to scene B using `SceneManager.LoadScene("B")`, the `PhysicsStep` from scene A will persist into scene B. Resulting in broken physics simulation.

+### Beginner's Notes

+I count myself as a beginner.
+So I have a dedicated section here.

+##### Moment of Inertia is a Vector3 tensor

+In Unity, moment of inertia is not a simple number.
+Instead, it is the inertia tensor in `Vector3` for `GameObject`, and `float3` for ECS `Physics Shape`.
+The `Physics Body` has a bit more parameters can be tweaked  than the `GameObject`'s `Rigigbody.inertiaTensor` counterpart.

+### General Notes

+##### Entity Conversion

+The `ConvertToEntity` component is a heavy duty task.
+The `Crosair` game object takes around 3.5 seconds to convert on-the-fly.
+Although the conversion is a one-time process happens at the first time of instantiation.
+Working out a dozen game objects will freeze the game for quite a while.

+This is the reason to always stick to sub-scenes.
+Place every prefab to a sub-scene saves a whole lot of runtime resources.
+Even those prefab doesn't require entity conversion, they'll benefit greatly from the sub-scene cache.